auerlab/vcf-split/README.md

 To facilitate incorporation into package managers, the Makefile respects standard make/environment variables such as CC, CFLAGS, PREFIX, etc.

-Add-on libraries required for the build, such as biolibc, should be found under ${LOCALBASE}, which defaults to ../local.
 The library, headers, and man pages are installed under
 ${DESTDIR}${PREFIX}.
 DESTDIR is empty by default and is primarily used by package managers to stage installations.
-PREFIX defaults to ${LOCALBASE}.
+PREFIX defaults to ../local.

+Add-on libraries required for the build, such as biolibc, should be found under either ${PREFIX} or ${LOCALBASE}, which defaults to ${PREFIX}.
+LOCALBASE can be set independently if you want to use libraries installed by FreeBSD ports (/usr/local), MacPorts (/opt/local), pkgsrc (/usr/pkg), etc.

 To install directly to /myprefix, assuming biolibc is installed there as well, using a make variable:

 ```
-make LOCALBASE=/myprefix clean depend install
+make PREFIX=/myprefix clean depend install
 ```

 Using an environment variable:

 ```
 # C-shell and derivatives
-setenv LOCALBASE /myprefix
+setenv PREFIX /myprefix
 make clean depend install

 # Bourne shell and derivatives
-LOCALBASE=/myprefix
+PREFIX=/myprefix
-export LOCALBASE
+export PREFIX
 make clean depend install
 ```